emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 Eventlog is supported on every Windows version and can monitor any logs except for particular Applications and Services Logs, this means that the information that can be retrieved is reduced to System, Application and Security channels.
 On the other hand, Eventchannel is maintained since Windows Vista and can monitor the Application and Services logs along with the basic Windows logs.
 In addition, the use of queries to filter by any field is supported for this log format.

-Monitor the Windows Event Log with Wazuh
+Monitor the Windows Event Log with SIEM
 To monitor a Windows event log, it is necessary to provide the format as "eventlog" and the location as the name of the event log.

 ```xml